About the Tourism and Events team

 The Tourism and Events team is responsible for strengthening the profile of tourism and events across government and influencing strategic reforms and economic outcomes for the sector.
 The team:

-- is part of the Creative and Visitor Economies Division at the Department of Jobs, Precincts and Regions (DJPR)
+- is part of the Creative and Visitor Economies Division at the Department of Jobs, Skills, Industry and Regions (DJSIR)

 - incorporates major and business events, policy, industry support and research.